Sbosvk/crcon_discord_bot_JS/README.md

 # CRCON Discord Bot JS

 CRCON Discord Bot JS is a versatile Discord bot designed to enhance gaming communities by integrating Discord functionality with in-game server management.
+This bot is fully compatible with **CRCON v.10 API**, ensuring seamless interaction with the latest server management tools.

-This bot allows for dynamic voice channel creation, admin message relay from Discord to in-game, and live server status updates, all configurable via a modular architecture.
+The module allows for dynamic voice channel creation, admin message relay from Discord to in-game, live server status updates, and more—all configurable via a modular architecture.

-This is a fully working application, although it is still a work in progress.
+This is a fully working application, though still a work in progress.
 ## Installation

 To set up the bot, you need Node.js (tested on NodeJS 20) and npm installed: